samderegt/PIPPIN-NACO/docs/source/usage.rst

 A number of instrumental polarisation (IP) corrections are performed.
 The ordinary and extra-ordinary beams are read into memory and their fluxes are equalised (per observation) using the method outlined by `Avenhaus et al. (2014) <https://ui.adsabs.harvard.edu/abs/2014ApJ...781...87A/abstract>`_ in the appendix.
 The stellar flux is assumed to be unpolarised and the annuli provided in the :ref:`config-file <Configuration file>` (``r_inner_IPS``, ``r_outer_IPS``) are employed to assess the stellar flux outside of the saturated core of the PSF.

 .. note::
-   If the rotator was used to record different Stokes parameters, the beams are de-rotated when read.
+   If the rotator was used to record different Stokes parameters, the beams are de-rotated when read into memory.

 Per observation, the intensity and Stokes parameter are obtained by summing and subtracting the (extra)-ordinary beams, respectively.
 Next, the double-difference method is applied with the redundant observations (i.e. :math:`Q^+`/:math:`Q^-` and :math:`U^+`/:math:`U^-`).